 So if they're going to drive over the river and through the woods just to bring you cookies from your grandma's house, they're more likely to ask for a little something extra to compensate for it.

 That's where RDI comes in.

 So, if you know that UPS and FedEx are going to charge you extra to ship something to an address, just because it's residential, you might prefer to go through the USPS instead.
 It's not a bad option, especially if your primary issue is the additional cost non-USPS couriers would charge you.

-When private carriers like UPS and FedEx classify locations as "commercial" or "residential," it's dependant largely on location.
-Cities are built with "zones," like residential, industrial, or commercial.
-These zones often restrict what can be built where, and overall they cause things to be built in their respective zones (i.e. residential structures in residential zones, etc.).
-Private carriers organize their deliveries along these lines.
+Cities divide themselves up into different "zones," like residential, industrial, or commercial.
+These zones often restrict what can be built where, and overall they cause things to be built in their respective zones.
+Residential structures typically are built in residential zones, and commercial structures are built in commercial zones.

 That means that, according to the likes of UPS or FedEx, if your good buddy Greg chases his dream and builds a poodle salon in his home garage, that business is still classified by the zone it's in: residential.
 So, sending anything to him will require you to pay the higher rate when shipping via private carriers, even though you may be mailing something to his business, and not to his personal residence.